How to Transition from a Corporate Job to Being an Entrepreneur

 If you don’t want to find yourself begrudgingly trudging back to corporate employment after your entrepreneurial efforts hit the wall, you need to adopt a different approach from the majority of people leaving corporate jobs for entrepreneurship.

 Below, we share some tips on how to transition from a corporate job to being an entrepreneur.

 WIN THE INNER GAME: MASTER YOUR MINDSET

-You will need to draw on inner resources such as courage, strength, intelligence, tenacity, will, resilience, and grit to build something or attain a specific goal.
+You will need to draw on inner resources and entrepreneurial mindset such as courage, strength, intelligence, tenacity, will, resilience, and grit to build something or attain a specific goal.

 Like athletes and artists, you will encounter a lot of fear, self-doubt, and restlessness bubbling within yourself, distracting you from your dream.

 The key to attaining success as an entrepreneur is to learn how to overcome these obstacles.

 As Lao Tzu told us 2500 years ago, knowing others is intelligence, but only self-knowledge is true wisdom, and mastering others demonstrates strength, but only mastering yourself is true power.

 For most people, life as an employee is governed by fear.
 Fear of losing their jobs, fear of losing their boss’s respect, fear of making mistakes at work, and so on.

 Many are also afraid of quitting their jobs to go after their dreams, because they are afraid of wandering out of their comfort zones.